CHAPTER

 (2) Facilitate and maintain interoperability and continuous, real-time data sharing with other social media platforms or artificial intelligence models through an interoperability interface based on reasonable terms that do not discriminate.

-(3) Disclose to other social media companies or model operators complete, accurate, and regularly updated documentation describing access to the interoperability interface required under this section.
+deployers complete, accurate, and regularly updated documentation describing access to the interoperability interface required under this section.

-(d) A social media company or model operator shall reasonably secure a user’s personal information, contextual data, or social graph obtained through an interoperability interface.
+(d) A social media company or model operator deployer shall reasonably secure a user’s personal information, contextual data, or social graph obtained through an interoperability interface.

-(e) A business that accesses an interoperability interface shall take reasonable steps to meet platform integrity standards, including data security, data privacy, and abuse-mitigation practices necessary to preserve user protections and secure any data it acquires, processes, or transmits.
+(e) A business that accesses an interoperability interface shall take reasonable steps to meet platform integrity standards, including data security, data privacy, and abuse-mitigation practices necessary to preserve user protections and secure

-(f) A social media company, model operator, or other controller shall not share or receive a user’s personal information, contextual data, or social graph through the interoperability interface without the user’s consent.
+(f) A social media company, model operator, deployer, or other controller shall not share or receive a user’s personal information, contextual data, or social graph through the interoperability interface without the user’s consent.

-(g) A social media company or model operator shall adopt an accessible,
+(g) A social media company or model operator deployer shall adopt an accessible, prominent, and persistent method for users to give consent for data sharing with

 (h) This section does not require a social media company to do any of the following: